WasmEdge/WasmEdge/docs/book/en/src/dev/rust/ssr.md

 [target.wasm32-wasi]
 runner = "wasmedge --dir /static:../client/build"
 ```
-File: `.cargo/config.toml`

-After that, one command `./start-wasmedge.sh` will do all for you!
+After that, a single CLI command `./start-wasmedge.sh` would perform all the tasks to build and run the web application!

-We have forked the percy repository and made a ready-to-build [server-wasmedge](https://github.com/second-state/percy/tree/master/examples/isomorphic/server-wasmedge) for you.
-Have a enjoy!
+We forked the Percy repository and made a ready-to-build [server-wasmedge](https://github.com/second-state/percy/tree/master/examples/isomorphic/server-wasmedge) example project for you.
+Happy coding!